 For the past three years, as part of this program, Dr. Puder has been facilitating a free Brain Health Expo entitled “Get to Know Your Brain."
 This event was open to the public.
 This year the event took place on Saturday, March 16, from 10 am to 3 pm.
 The expo, which includes hands-on interactive activities and invited guest speakers, took place on the Samuel Merritt University campus, in the Health Education Center located at 400 Hawthorne Ave. in Oakland.

-Click here to read the recap in the March issue of eNews.
+Click here to read the recap of the 2013 event in the March issue of eNews.